 No one wants to consider the possibility of divorce, especially if your marriage is happy right now.
 But it happens to more than 50% of first-time marriages and over 60% of second marriages, so unfortunately, it’s very common.

-Beyond being a highly emotional and painful process, divorce is also potentially devastating from a financial standpoint.
+Beyond being a highly emotional and painful process, coping with divorce is also potentially devastating from a financial standpoint.
 If a small business is not thoroughly protected via incorporation, it could easily be swallowed in the ensuing legal battles, requiring a sale to liquidate assets.
 Even if it is protected as a separate entity, the facts of life after the divorce may make continuing to run the business too difficult or financially unfeasible for one or both spouses.

 Not all life changing situations are as negative as divorce or chronic illness, of course.